AustinTSchaffer/Notebook/OMSCS/Courses/GIOS/P2L5 Thread Performance Considerations.md

 Requires support from kernel (e.g. threads) and/or device (e.g. DMA)

 ### Helper Threads
-- If a blocking I/O operation doesn't have an `async` operation, we can return to using threads for hiding I/O latency.
+- If a blocking I/O operation doesn't have an `async` variant, we can return to using threads for hiding I/O latency.
 - The event dispatcher communicates with these helper threads using pipe/socket based communication.
 	- `select()` and `poll()` can be used here
 - The helper thread will be blocked, but the main event loop (i.e. the process) will not be blocked.